 Please note that harp lever regulation can only take place if the strings are settled.
 If your harp has recently been re-strung it will take between 35 - 50 tunings before it is fully settled.
 Wire Strung harps settle much quicker than nylon strung.

 Restringing: If you would like your harp completely restrung, the instrument will need to be left with regulator for at least three days.
+Minimum re-stringing charge is $18.75.
 Strings not included.